Creating a .csipasswd file

 .csipasswd is stored on the data logger CPU drive, basic access authentication is enabled in the data logger and read/write access to the web interface can be defined.
 Multiple user accounts with differing levels of access can be defined for one data logger.
 Four levels of access are available:

-- All: Data collection is unrestricted.
-Clock and writable variables can be changed.
+All (Administrator): Data collection is unrestricted.
+Clock, writable variables and settings can be changed.
 Programs can be viewed, stopped, deleted, and retrieved.
 Hidden tables can be viewed.
 Files, including programs can be sent to the data logger.

 All levels of access allow data collection.

 Create an encrypted password file or modify an existing password file using Device Configuration Utility:

 Connect to your device in Device Configuration Utility Software tool used to set up data loggers and peripherals, and to configure PakBus settings before those devices are deployed in the field and/or added to networks..